GaMicc/CAUserLogin/README.md

 That causes an error.
 Let IntelliJ fix it for you by introducing an instance variable.
 Let's say `null` means that nobody is logged in, so we leave the default value. according to piazza don't have to do

-4. Add and commit your work, then push to your branch on GitHub.
+4. Add and commit your work, then push to your branch on GitHub. didn't add anything? but committed?

 * * *